 If we had to load it onto the dyno, run it, the car faults and goes into limp mode, waste an hour or more in diagnostic time & then bill you for the dyno session @ £90.00 and diagnostics @ £60.00 per hour.
 You then leave with an untuned car, and we’re left without half a days work – it doesn’t benefit anyone.
 Please, just be honest – help us to help you!

 5. Ride height – Can we get you loaded on?

 We’ve got a pretty deep set, twin roller dyno at JFA.
-This isn’t an issue for most cars, and we’ve been able to load a number of supercars and hypercars onto it with absolutely no issues.
-Vehicles with air-ride again, no issues as we can just raise it up to load, even a lot of vehicles with lowered suspension.
+This isn’t an issue for most cars at all.
+We’ve been able to load a number of supercars and hypercars onto it with absolutely no issues.
+Vehicles with air-ride – no issues as we can just raise it up to load.
+Even a lot of vehicles with lowered suspension are totally fine.
 The issues come from small hatchbacks, slammed to the floor on aftermarket coilover suspension.
-If your vehicle is too low, theres a pretty good chance the subframe will hit the rollers and we won’t be able to run.
+If your vehicle is too low, theres a pretty good chance the subframe will hit the rollers.
 Make sure you prepare the suspension by raising it up beforehand if required!

-If in doubt, pop up to see us before your appointment and we’ll check if it’ll load on okay – free of charge.
-If it doesn’t clear, then you’ve got time to wind the suspension up a bit to get the clearance before your appointment.
+If in doubt, pop up to see us before your appointment.
+We’ll check if it’ll load on okay – free of charge.
+If it doesn’t clear, then you’ve got time to raise the suspension to get the clearance before your appointment.
 We can also do your free code scan at this point!